PurpleFlower436/Creating-Code-Based-Music-Using-Sonic-Pi/README.md

 ## Software
-Install Sonic Pi for macOS, Windows, or Raspberry Pi OS https://sonic-pi.net/ We used Raspberry Pi Os
+Install Sonic Pi for macOS, Windows, or Raspberry Pi OS https://sonic-pi.net/ We used Raspberry Pi OS

 ## Goals
-* Would like to show the class the possibilities of creating digital music using software and the Raspberry Pi operating system.
+* Show the class the possibilities of creating digital music using software and the Raspberry Pi operating system.
 * Overall aim is to create digital music using the Sonic Pi and Raspberry Pi.
 * Learn how to use/explore a new tool and get a better idea of how code and music intersect